USACE leaders survey damage

 Lt.
-Gen. Scott A. Spellmon, 55th Chief of Engineers and U.S. Army Corps of Engineers commanding general, surveys damage from Hurricane Ida in southeastern Louisiana during an aerial assessment Sept.
+Gen. Scott A. Spellmon, 55th Chief of Engineers and U.S. Army Corps of Engineers commanding general, and Maj.
+Gen. Diana Holland, Mississippi Valley Division commanding general, walk along the tarmac during a refueling stop near Houma, Louisiana, Sept.
 1, 2021.
+The U.S. Army Corps of Engineers conducts aerial assessments to gain a better understanding of the size and scope of the damage, and to help determine mission response requirements.
 (U.S. Army photo by Maj.
 Grace Geiger)

 |Date Taken: